MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

 - **title**: Appears in search engine results.
 The title shouldn't be identical to the title in your H1 heading, and it should contain 60 characters or less.
 - **description**: Summarizes the content of the article.
 It's usually shown in the search results page, but it isn't used for search ranking.
 Its length should be 115-145 characters including spaces.
 - **author**: The author field should contain the **GitHub username** of the author.
+- **ms.date**: The date of the last significant update.
+Update this on existing articles if you reviewed and updated the entire article.
+Small fixes, such as typos or similar do not warrant an update.

+Other metadata is attached to each article, but we typically apply most metadata values at the folder level, specified in **docfx.json**.

 ## Basic Markdown, GFM, and special characters